ohmthakor/CS-361-Microservice/README.md

 This README provides clear instructions on how to request and receive data, includes example code calls in Node.js, and features a detailed UML sequence diagram.
-It meets all the criteria, and your teammate can use it to integrate with the microservice without relying on your test program.
+It meets all the criteria, and my teammate can use it to integrate with the microservice without relying on my test program.